trabdlkarim/trabdlkarim.github.io/index.md

 permalink: /
 ---

-# TAK PI, A Simple Personal Project Index
+# Toure A. Karim Project Index
 {: .no_toc .fs-9 }

 TAK Project Index (TAK PI) is just a simple hub for some of <a href="https://github.com/trabdlkarim" target="_blank">@trabdlkarim</a> most important software development projects.
 You can think of it as a personal development lab  with open source projects that you could customize for your own use upon downloading.